 If you are in a situation where you have been injured on a construction site and need to file a claim, our legal team is here to help.
 We can provide assistance when it comes to recovering Buffalo construction accident settlements.

 Our team has 40 years of experience representing injured workers and wants to ensure you have the compensation necessary to fully recover.
-While these situations can be stressful and overwhelming, we are here to help with each step of the process.
+As your dedicated work injury lawyer in Buffalo, we understand that these situations can be stressful and overwhelming.
+We are here to help with each step of the process.
 Our team will fight for you and your rights to ensure you get the benefits or compensation deserved.
 The first step is to get in touch by contacting our legal team at (716) 854-0700.

 Types of Claims You Can File After a Construction-Site Accident